A zero-load node is a control node that supports dry-run scheduling only and does not generate data. It usually serves as the root node of a workflow.

 Alternatively, you can click a workflow in the Business process section, right-click General, and then choose .

 - On the node configuration tab, click the Scheduling configuration tab in the right-side navigation pane.
 On the Scheduling configuration tab, set the scheduling properties for the node.
-For more information, see Basic properties.
+For more information, see Configure basic properties.

 - Click OK.